xwgeng/s2s-attn/README.md

 ```
 th main.lua -learningRate 0.001 -optim 'adam' -dropout 0.2 -rnn 'lstm'
 ```
-This will run the model, which uses convolutional attentive encoder and a 1-layer GRU decoder with 256 hidden units.
+This will run the model, which uses convolutional attentive encoder and a 1-layer LSTM decoder with 256 hidden units.
+And the BLEU curves on test dataset is as below.

 ![](BLEU.png)

 #### evaluate